-Years ende Years ended
+Years ended

-2023 2022
+2024 2023

 (in thousands)

-Cash and Cash Equivalents, beginning of period \$187,390 \$106,588
+Cash and cash equivalents, beginning of year \$296,215 \$187,390

 Net Cash flows provided by (used in):

-Operating activities 577,945 473,026
+Operating activities 583,702 577,945

-Investing activities (448,696) (365,512)
+Investing activities (1,035,864) (448,696)

-Financing activities (20,424) (26,712)
+Financing activities 175,420 (20,424)

-Net Increase in Cash and Cash Equivalents 108,825 80,802
+Net Increase (Decrease) in Cash and Cash Equivalents (276,742) 108,825

-Cash and Cash Equivalents, end of period \$296,215 \$187,390
+Cash and cash equivalents, end of year \$19,473 \$296,215

-Cash flows from operating activities were \$577.9 million for 2023 versus \$473.0 million for 2022 largely driven by changes in net operating assets and liabilities.
-For 2023, net cash used in investing activities was \$448.7 million versus \$365.5 million in 2022 primarily due to increased capital expenditures during 2023 as the Company continues to expand its footprint and add density in markets.
-Net cash used in financing activities was \$20.4 million in 2023 versus \$26.7 million in 2022 as a result of decreased finance lease payments during 2023.
+Cash flows from operating activities were \$583.7 million for 2024 versus \$577.9 million for 2023 largely driven by increased depreciation and amortization and deferred income taxes, partially offset by changes in other assets and liabilities.
+For 2024, net cash used in investing activities was \$1,035.9 million versus \$448.7 million in 2023 primarily due to the acquisition of terminals from Yellow Corporation in January 2024 in addition to increased purchases of revenue equipment to support higher volumes and expanded footprint.
+Net cash used in financing activities was \$175.4 million in 2024 versus \$20.4 million in 2023 as a result of borrowings to fund capital expenditures during 2024.

 The Company has historically generated cash flows from operations to fund a large portion of its capital expenditure requirements.
-The timing of capital expenditures can largely be managed around the seasonal working capital requirements of the Company.
-The Company believes it has adequate sources of capital to meet short-term liquidity needs through its cash on hand and its operating cash flows.
-Additionally, as of December 31, 2023, the Company has \$267.9 million of availability under its 2023 Credit Agreement, \$100 million of committed financing and \$250 million of uncommitted financing under the Company's Private Shelf Agreement, subject to certain conditions.
+The Company believes it has adequate sources of capital to meet short-term liquidity needs through its cash on hand, operating cash flows and availability under its credit arrangements.
+As of December 31, 2024, the Company has \$473.8 million of availability under its Revolving Credit Facility and \$250 million of uncommitted financing under the Company's Private Shelf Agreement, subject to certain conditions.
 Future operating cash flows are primarily dependent upon the Company's profitability and its ability to manage its working capital requirements, primarily accounts receivable, accounts payable and wage and benefit accruals.
-The Company was in compliance with its debt covenants at December 31, 2023.
+The Company was in compliance with its debt covenants at December 31, 2024.

 Net capital expenditures pertain primarily to investments in tractors and trailers and other revenue equipment, information technology, land and structures.
-Projected net capital expenditures for 2024 are expected to be approximately \$1 billion compared to 2023 net capital expenditures of \$437.2 million.
-Estimated 2024 capital expenditures include \$235.7 million to acquire Yellow Corporation terminals, a normal replacement cycle of revenue equipment and technology investments for our operations, and additional revenue equipment and real estate investments to support our growth initiatives.
+Projected net capital expenditures for 2025 are expected to be over \$700 million compared to 2024 net capital expenditures of \$1.0 billion.
+Estimated 2025 capital expenditures include a normal replacement cycle of revenue equipment and technology investments for our operations, and additional revenue equipment and real estate investments to support our growth initiatives.